verlok/verlok.github.io/_posts/2019-03-01-lazy-load-responsive-images-in-2019-srcset-sizes-more.md

 </picture>
 ```

+#### Automatically switch to WebP

-Case two: you want the browser to **pick a specific image format** (e.g. WebP) depending on its support for that format.
+Use case: you want the browser to **automatically pick the WebP format** depending on its support for that format.

+Here's the code!
+Again, in order to obtain immediately loaded images, just use the plain `src`, `srcset` and `sizes` attributes, with no `data-` prefix.

 ```html
 <picture>